-You have several different types of business loan options to finance your franchise.
+You have several different types of business funding options to finance your franchise.
 Once you understand your costs, how much capital you’ll need, and how quickly you need it, you can start to narrow down the right option for you.

 A popular type of financing for those opening franchises is equipment financing.
-This type of loan enables you to get capital for the purchase of gear you may need to get your store up and running.
+This type of funding enables you to get capital for the purchase of gear you may need to get your store up and running.

 Business line of credit:

 A business line of credit provides the ability to access capital incrementally as you need it.
 That could include large purchases that equal your entire credit line, or smaller expenses such as marketing that only require a little capital outlay.
-Because these loans are “revolving,” you’ll have access to the full amount of capital again once it’s repaid, and you might find that having access to this financing could be helpful for expenses down the line.
+Because these funding are “revolving,” you’ll have access to the full amount of capital again once it’s repaid, and you might find that having access to this financing could be helpful for expenses down the line.